 Booty and beauty

-Feeling sexy and silly with your girlfriends, or pampering the bridal party before the big day.
+Good for: Feeling sexy and silly with your girlfriends, or pampering the bridal party before the big day.

 A stagette crowd that loves flirty allure can master the arts of pole dancing, chair dancing and even the strip tease at Knockout Bodies in Minneapolis.
 “Pole dancing is a novelty thing,” says Knockout Bodies owner Jen Cichon, “one of those fun, flirty, kind of sexy bachelorette activities.”
 The party includes an hour-long dance class followed by a reception in the studio lounge.
 Ladies can also strike their best poses for funny pictures on the pole, with optional costumes for themed bachelorette parties.
 Certified fitness instructors teach the classes, but anyone can participate in the dancing.
 “We had our first grandma-of-the-bride at a party!”
 Cichon says.
 “She was in her 70s, but she was pole dancing.”